pincher-chen/software_install/vasp/vasp.5.3.md

 #-----------------------------------------------------------------------
 # additional options for CPP in parallel version (see also above):
 # NGZhalf             charge density   reduced in Z direction
 # wNGZhalf            gamma point only reduced in Z direction
-# scaLAPACK             use scaLAPACK (usually slower on 100 Mbit Net)
+# scaLAPACK           use scaLAPACK (recommended if mkl is available)
 # avoidalloc          avoid ALLOCATE if possible
 # PGF90               work around some for some PGF90 / IFC bugs
 # CACHE_SIZE          1000 for PII,PIII, 5000 for Athlon, 8000-12000 P4, PD